 Q: My practice is seeking ICA accreditation for CT imaging.
 What resources does the Foundation have that will help me meet the continuing education requirements?

 A: The Foundation has many education activities that would assist in meeting the ICA continuing education requirements.
-For an overview of the Foundation’s education program, please visit the Education homepage.
+For an overview of the Foundations education program, please visit the Professional Development.